Day 1: Reykjavík

 Sondre Stromfjord is one of the longest fjords in the world and boasts 168 kilometres of superb scenery.
 We end our adventure by sailing up this dramatic fjord as the sun rises to greet us.

 Kangerlussuaq, the town at its eastern head, is a former US Air Force base and Greenland’s primary flight hub.
-As our Iceland to Greenland cruise draws to a close, we will disembark the Ocean Endeavour and transfer to the airport for our return charter flight.
+Here we will disembark the Ocean Endeavour and transfer to the airport for our return charter flight.